 CORS (Cross-Origin Resource Sharing) is a mechanism by which data or any other resource of a website could be shared intentionally to a third party website when there is a need.

-Generally, access to resources that are residing in a third party site is restricted by the browser clients for security purposes.
+Generally, access to resources that are residing in a third party site is restricted by browser clients for security purposes.
 Although you may not notice it, the web pages you visit make frequent requests to load assets like images, fonts, and more, from many different places across the Internet.
 If these requests for assets go unchecked, the security of your browser may be at risk.

-Here at Tribe, By default we don’t let other domains to send frontend AJAX requests to our customer community’s API endpoints.
-This will prevent third party sites to identify information about the logged in user in the community.
-In some cases, our clients have a trusted domain (e.g. their product domain) and they want to send API requests from frontend to their community on Tribe.
+At Tribe, by default we don’t allow other domains to send frontend AJAX requests to our customer community’s API endpoints.
+This will prevent third party sites from identifying information about authenticated users in your community.
+In some cases, our customers have a trusted domain (e.g. their company or product domain) and they want to send API requests from the frontend to their community on Tribe.

-[email protected] and let us know what origin they want us to add to CORS whitelist.
-Origin here refers to the root address that they want to send request from.
-Please note that the origin should include the protocol and the port.
-Please note that the origin should include the protocol and the port.
+In order to get an origin whitelisted, customers need to contact us at [email protected] and let us know what origin they want Tribe to add to the CORS whitelist.
+The "origin" refers to the root address that the customer wants to send request from.
+Please note that the origin should include both the "protocol" and the "port".
 For instance http://localhost:3000 or https://dev.test.com